BCDA-APS/use_bluesky/install/README.md

     source /path/to/miniconda3/bin/activate base

-Once activate, you can see all installed environments with this command:
+Once activated, you can see all installed environments with this command:

 ```
 mintadmin@mint-vm:/tmp$ conda env list